elastic/rally-tracks/tsdb_k8s_queries/README.md

 ```

 1. Login to Kibana (https://localhost:5601) and install specific integration. `Eg. Kubernetes Integration v1.39.1`
-   The installation of package will install index templates in local Elasticseacrch.
+   The installation of package will install index templates in local Elasticsearch.

 2. Export needed environmental variables